OH Consultant

 Vehicle-Mounted Loading Crane (VMLC) Operation SWMS

 SWMS template for vehicle-mounted loading crane (vmlc) operation.
 Covers Truck-mounted crane >10t/m operation, outriggers, load chart..
-8-state AU coverage, CIH-reviewed editable DOCX delivered within 24 hours of payment.
+8-state AU coverage, CIH-reviewed editable DOCX, available as an instant download.

 βš–οΈWHS Regulation 2025 & Codes of Practice β€” legally binding from 1 July 2026 (s26A)